 The pressure formed in the closed ear from the enlarging abscess can cause a crack on the outside of the ear, seen as a hole in the head’s side.
 When the abscess bursts, it may also result in mild bleeding.

 Conclusion: My Turtle is Bleeding, What Do I Do?

 So, as discussed above, a turtle can bleed from different organs due to a wide range of circumstances.
 It could be a bleeding shell, ears, mouth, tail, or even limbs.

 Thus, what to do depends solely on the reason behind the bleeding.
 Sometimes, the bleeding can be stopped, and the wound can be healed with little effort at home.
 Other times, bleedings warrant serious medical attention.

 Although minor injuries can occur in form of scratches, burns, and bruises, a healthy turtle should never experience unexplained bleeding.

-Overall, we strongly recommend you to go to the vet for a thorough medical consultation so they can suggest the next necessary step—which in most cases is an anti-infective medication or treatment.
+Overall, we strongly recommend you book an appointment with a vet for a thorough medical consultation so they can suggest the next necessary step—which in most cases is an anti-infective medication or treatment.